Kourtney Reppert Shows Off Killer Curves In Patriotic Bikini

 The model was outside near a swimming pool for the photo.
 The pool was surrounded by a pergola with an arc rain waterfall near the back.
 Sunlight from behind sparkled on the water.

-Dozens of Kourtney’s fans were delighted with the snap, leaving behind flame emoji in the comments section.

-A few let her know what they though in their own words.

-“Oh my god the hottest woman on the planet kourtney reppert,” gushed one Instagram user.
+"Oh my god the hottest woman on the planet kourtney reppert," one Instagram user gushed.

 "Beautiful princess so gorgeous," a second admirer wrote, adding several emoji that included smiley faces and red hearts.

-“Hot Sexy Gorgeous,” added a third follower with several American flag emoji.
+"Hot Sexy Gorgeous," a third follower added, with several American flag emoji.

 "Beautiful, very sexy girl," a fourth comment read.

-Last month, Kourtney shared a titillating snap with her online audience that saw her wearing a revealing set of black lingerie.
-The top featured vertical rows that flashed plenty of skin.
+Last month, Kourtney shared a titillating snap with her online audience where she wore a revealing set of black lingerie.
+The top featured vertical rows that showcased plenty of skin.
 It also had thigh-high stockings attached to garter belts.
-She paired the number with a matching lace panties.
-For an added dose of sex appeal, she pulled down the font of the garment, highlighting her cleavage.
+She paired the number with matching lace panties.
+For an added dose of sex appeal, she pulled down the front of the garment, highlighting her cleavage.